BONAFIED07/Web-D/README.md

 Kindly after That may be we will able to Finish Gifts.Co

 // END
-// Journey to a Full Stack Developer
+// Starting of Journey to a Full Stack Developer

 We may learn using WEBx or Web studio and FIGMA to enhance the looking of the UI.
 Then we will focus on JS software stack (MERN) .